-Mother of Caribbean Sea murder victim pleads for speedy trial - YBW
+New book aims to shed light on the double murder of British couple Christopher Farmer and Peta Frampton - YBW

 They had both been tied up and weighed down.

-According to court documents, Farmer and Frampton, who were taking a year out travelling after graduating university, had taken an excursion on Silas Duane Boston’s boat in June or July 1978.
+According to court documents, Dr Farmer and Frampton, who were taking a year out travelling after graduating university, had taken an excursion on Silas Duane Boston’s boat in June or July 1978.

 The American sailor operated out of Belize, running scuba diving and snorkelling excursions.

-Boston had promised to take the couple of Mexico but instead, it is alleged that Boston beat and stabbed Farmer before tying him up.
+Boston had promised to take the couple to Mexico but instead, it is alleged that Boston beat and stabbed Dr Farmer before tying him up.
 Frampton was also tied up before the pair were pushed overboard.

 They were found on 8 July 1978, and the case quickly became cold.